An introduction to Las Vegas

 TPC Las Vegas, Nevada

-Another course part of the TPC chain, TPC Las Vegas is one of the few open to the public.
+Part of the TPC chain, TPC Las Vegas is one of the few open to the public.

-TPC Las Vegas is located in the Summerlin neighborhood west of the city.
-This is just 15 minutes drive away so easily accessible for people visiting the Strip.
 The 18-holes here were designed by the acclaimed Bobby Weed with support from Raymond Floyd.
 For many years it has been a mainstay in public courses around Vegas.

 The track itself is fantastic, with plenty of carries over arroyos and lush green fairways flanked by the desert landscape.
 Granted housing is visible from most fairways, but the layout itself is top class.